 Now imagine your eyes remain closed for the entirety of the performance.
 What do you hear, feel and smell?
 What if you couldn’t hear the music or the rhythmic footfalls?

 SDW, however, is navigating an all-too-common challenge in today’s shifting landscape.
 As a nonprofit dedicated to employing and celebrating artists with disabilities, it has found itself caught in broader debates about arts funding and inclusion.
-Because of recent changes to DEI at the federal level, the studio was informed that "all contracts are under review for compliance," with future arts funding likely to focus on other priorities.
+Because of recent attacks on DEI at the federal level, the National Endowment for the Arts informed the dance company it had officiall withdrawn its grant due to the agency's new priorities, with future arts funding likely to prioritize projects centered on themes such as the Declaration of Independence.

 As a result, SDW is now preparing for the likelihood of reduced grant support and actively pursuing alternative revenue streams critical to sustaining its world-class dance instruction, workforce development for artists with disabilities, and transformative performances for audiences of all backgrounds.